Is the pandemic finally the moment for a universal basic income?

 When Andrew Yang dropped out of the Democratic presidential primary in February, he had no way of knowing that within weeks one of the central pillars of his failed campaign would move from the fringes of American political conversation to the very center of global policy debates.
 Citing looming labor market disruptions brought on by accelerating workplace automation, Yang ran on the idea of instituting a universal basic income (UBI), an idea that’s lived at the outskirts of American political thought—though never quite in the mainstream—for 250 years.
 Specifically, Yang proposed the U.S. government pay each of its adult citizens $1,000 per month (in lieu of some of the benefits the government currently offers) to alleviate poverty and gird all Americans for the day the robots come for their jobs, a notion dismissed by its many, many detractors as fantasy.

 Five months on, with much of the global economy struggling to reopen and the Federal Reserve forecasting millions of jobs lost that will never return, Yang’s notion of a guaranteed income for all doesn’t feel nearly as fantastical.
 Since February, governments around the globe—including in the U.S.—have intervened in their citizens’ individual financial lives, distributing direct cash payments to backstop workers sidelined by the COVID-19 pandemic.
 Some are considering keeping such direct assistance in place indefinitely, or at least until the economic shocks subside.
-In some countries, that could keep some kind of regularly-distributed guaranteed income in place for years, even if governments choose to call it by another name.
+In some countries, that could keep some kind of regularly distributed guaranteed income in place for years, even if governments choose to call it by another name.

-In the U.S., lawmakers continue to debate a range of economic stimulus measures beyond the one-time $1,200 stimulus checks sent out to most Americans starting in March and the additional $600 in federal funds tacked onto weekly state unemployment insurance payouts.
+In the U.S., lawmakers continue to debate a range of economic stimulus measures beyond the onetime $1,200 stimulus checks sent out to most Americans starting in March and the additional $600 in federal funds tacked onto weekly state unemployment insurance payouts.
 Some of the measures under consideration include additional direct cash payments to citizens aimed at supporting workers until the pandemic eases and the economic crisis passes.
 But behind the scenes, another debate is emerging: What if the crisis doesn’t pass?

 Even under more normal circumstances, recessions tend to accelerate adoption of the very technologies that Yang and many others in Silicon Valley believe will someday necessitate some sort of universal guaranteed income.
-In the decade since the last recession a steady growth in automation was largely masked by surging demand, says Mark Muro, senior fellow and policy director for the Metropolitan Policy Program at the Brookings Institution.
+In the decade since the last recession, a steady growth in automation was largely masked by surging demand, says Mark Muro, senior fellow and policy director for the Metropolitan Policy Program at the Brookings Institution.
 The vast wealth generated by economies and financial markets bouncing back from the 2008 crisis kept employment ticking upward even as companies steadily replaced lower-skilled labor with a mix of technology and fewer higher-skilled workers, a proven formula for boosting productivity.

 The current pandemic-driven recession only makes automation more attractive.
 Not only do robots never get sick, but they address a public health priority by minimizing human interactions.
 And while it might seem like the ongoing spike in joblessness would make human labor attractively less expensive for companies, the opposite is true when consumer demand is simultaneously cratering.
 “When revenues are collapsing, people become more expendable,” Muro says.
 With fewer dollars to spend on wages and salaries, each worker becomes relatively more expensive.

 Muro and his research associates have flagged some 36 million U.S. jobs rated as highly susceptible to automation, in sectors ranging from hospitality and food service to manufacturing, retail, agriculture, transportation, and logistics.
-Many if not most of the jobs supplanted by increasingly-capable machines during the COVID-19 crisis won’t be coming back, making a jobs-led recovery increasingly unlikely.
+Many if not most of the jobs supplanted by increasingly capable machines during the COVID-19 crisis won’t be coming back, making a jobs-led recovery increasingly unlikely.

 Take the nation’s largest private employer, for example.
 By year’s end, Walmart plans to have autonomous floor-scrubbing robots deployed in 1,860 of its more than 4,700 stores, a robot rollout that began long before COVID-19 was a headline.
 The company is also deploying shelf-scanning and stock-sorting robots at more than 1,000 stores, a rollout that has continued during the pandemic, a Walmart spokesperson recently confirmed to CNN.
 And more autonomous robots are coming, says Phil Duffy, vice president of product for San Diego-based Brain Corp, the company behind the software that drives Walmart’s autonomous cleaning bots.
 “The world of fully autonomous robots at scale—these are robots that have all the sensors on them, have the processing on board, and are able to make decisions themselves—is probably less than five years away.”